 Once the survey was complete and the data analysed, a series of key informant interviews (KIIs) were conducted by the research team.
-The aim of this was to discuss survey results with relevant experts and people with knowledge on the issues researched to provide additional insights and explanation.
+The aim was to discuss survey results with relevant experts and people with knowledge on the issues researched to provide additional insights and explanation.
 Interviews were conducted with several UN organizations and CSOs and NGOs who work extensively with migrant workers.
-A consultative workshop was also held with several CSOs to elicit further feedback and gather recommendations for the final report.
+A consultative workshop was also held with several CSOs to elicit further feedback.